Peppertop/Elvie-2/resources/fonts/README.md

 List of Fonts
 -------------

 * Comic Neue Bold - Used in Elvie #33 to give a more authentic appearance to the speech bubble of the character inspired by an XKCD comic.
 See that strip's README.md for more details.

+* Anton - Used in Elvie #54 for the heading of the "Ocean's 8" film poster.
+See that strip's README.md for more details.

+* Kalam Bold - Used in Elvie #54 to give Bob's handwriting a different style to the rest of the text in the strip.
+Original source: https://github.com/itfoundry/kalam